Wisser/Jailer/README.md

 Jailer is a tool for database subsetting and relational data browsing.

- - The Subsetter exports consistent, referentially intact row-sets from relational databases, generates topologically sorted SQL-DML, DbUnit datasets and XML.
+ - The Subsetter creates small slices from your database (consistent and referentially intact) as SQL (topologically sorted), DbUnit records or XML.

+   Ideal for creating small samples of test data or for local problem analysis with relevant production data.

- - The Data Browser allows bidirectional navigation through the database by following foreign-key-based or user-defined relationships.
+ - The Data Browser lets you navigate through your database following the relationships (foreign key-based or user-defined) between tables.

 <img src="/docs/screenshot.png" width="500" />